10dnv/xPerks/README.md

 ###  How?
 Answer is one click away - xPerks creates means of sharing recognition through either top-down, peer2peer or reaching goals.
 Perks will be aligned with companies in Step 1.
 While starting with convertible tokens, introducing NFTs will make customization possibilities endless.

-Short answer: SSO for experts, blockchian config for companies, transparency for both
+Short answer: SSO for experts, blockchian config for companies, transparency for both.

 ## Roadmap
 Oct  2023: v0.1 top-down recognition features demo + blockchain connection on test-net